2025

 An Exhibition will take place at ANH in August 2025

-Where Is Joy? by actor/writer/producer Emma Louise Pursey.
+Where Is Joy?
+A play by actor/writer/producer Emma Louise Pursey.

 Building on extensive creative developments, WHERE IS JOY? will be the first full-length solo theatre work to centre the life and work of Melbourne modernist pioneer Joy Hester, the only major woman artist of the Heide Circle curated by Sunday and John Reed.